-There are so many things to do in Zagreb for locals and tourists.
-And unlike its coastal counterparts, Zagreb lives all year around, and not only during the summer months.
-When I lived in Zagreb, I loved strolling the Upper town, cycling Jarun Lake, or hiking to the Sljeme Mount.
+When Vera and I lived in Zagreb, we loved strolling the Upper town, cycling Jarun Lake, or hiking to the Sljeme Mount.

-I enjoyed having a coffee downtown, picnic in the Maksimir Park, or going for a day to Samobor, or for a lunch to the villages dotting the hills of Zagorje.
+We also enjoyed having a coffee downtown, picnicking in Maksimir Park, going for a day to Samobor, or for a lunch to the villages dotting the hills of Zagorje.

 There are seriously so many things to do in Zagreb, that you'll quickly want to extend your stay here.